 The purest form of cannabidiol, CBD isolate usually contains 99.5%+ CBD and 0% THC.
 It is flavourless and often comes in a powder form.

-Isolate is frequently used in CBD vape juice, topicals, and in the US, it is also used to create CBD oil.
+Isolate is frequently used in eliquid, topicals, and in the US, it is also used to create CBD oil.

 Useful for CBD DIY, for example creating your own CBD vape liquid.
 It’s also favoured because it has no taste, so it can be added to anything without a problem.